reekKiE/CompleteSuicideManual-En/English/chapter_11.md

 Tottori Sand Dunes is a secret place in Japan that is as famous as the Aokigahara, but committing suicide by burying yourself alive in the quicksand of suffocation is extremely painful.
 Undiscovered for fourteen years, his goal can be said to have been achieved, but it is not a recommended method.
 Because there are still many ways to commit suicide without the body being discoverable.

-## Case Study 29: Woman mauled to death by bear cubs
+## Case study 29: Woman mauled to death by bear cubs

 | | |
 | --- | --- |